douglashill/douglashill.github.io/Content/2025/books.md

 ## Book picks

-I’ve selected three favourite books at the bottom, but otherwise these are ordered roughly by the date I read them rather than being ranked.
+I’ve selected three favourite books at the bottom, but otherwise the order here is not a ranking.
 I’ve linked to each book where I read it: either on Standard Ebooks or Libro.fm.

 ### Honourable mentions